 For example, provided that you commit to studying 4 times a week, you can have 4 different topics based on what you’re currently focusing on.

-Let’s say your goal is to be more comfortable talking about the past.
+Let’s say you are self-studying and your goal is to be more comfortable talking about the past.

 Your main topic for the week is : « le passé composé ».
-You have already studied the rules in your French class.
-You choose to practice it with 3 different activities on Monday, Friday, and Sunday.
+You have already studied the rules.
+You choose to practice with 3 different activities on Monday, Friday, and Sunday.